 We hold practice every Tuesday night at 7:00pm with the exception of Stated Meeting nights.
-Even if you're not on the ritual team, please stop by for fellowship.
+Even if you're not on the ritual team, please stop by for fellowship and ritual refresher.

 CharityMagnets designs and produces beautiful, high quality products for law enforcement supporters and enthusiasts.
 Our community includes law enforcement professionals and their families, first responders, corrections officers, members of the military and private citizens dedicated to honor, integrity and helping others in times of need.
 Your support is sincerely valued by the brave men and women of law enforcement.
 For each sale, a donation will be made to Cops for Kids with Cancer.

 A sight to see and be a part of.
 If you are interested, please click here for details.